skroggel/t3-forminator/readMe.md

 ```

 # JS-Features
-## resize-end.js
+## madj2k-better-resize-event.js
 In some cases, you need to be able to react to the window's resize event.
 Unfortunately, however, the resize event is not only triggered at the end of the
 resizing of the browser window, but every time the size is changed in between.
 This can lead to an overhead if the event is handled every
 the event every time.
-With the ResizeEnd module, a final event is only triggered when the browser window has been resized.
+With the JS-module, a final event is only triggered when the browser window has been resized.

 The script also considers edge-cases such as showing the software-keyboard and showing / hiding the navigation bar on mobile devices
 (both trigger a resize event).

 ### Integration
-**Important: The script requires jQuery.**
 Integrate the JS file into the page.
 ```
 page {
     includeJSFooterlibs {
-        forminatorResizeEnd = EXT:forminator/Resources/Public/JavaScript/resize-end.js
+        forminatorBetterResizeEvent = EXT:forminator/Resources/Public/JavaScript/resize-end.js
     }
 }
 ```
-Then instantiate the resizeEnd-module:
+Then instantiate the Madj2kBetterResizeEvent-module:
 ```
-$(() => {
+document.addEventListener('DOMContentLoaded', () => {
-  const resizeEnd = new ResizeEnd();
+  const resizeEnd = new Madj2kBetterResizeEvent();
 });
 ```

 ### Usage
 ```
-$(document).on('madj2k-resize-end', function (e) {
-  // triggered on resize-end
+document.addEventListener('madj2k-better-resize-event', () => {
+  console.log('Resize fired');
 });
 ```